KomputeProject/kompute/docs/overview/build-system.rst

    * - -DKOMPUTE_OPT_BUILD_SHADERS=OFF
      - Rebuilds all compute shaders during compilation and does not use the already precompiled versions.
 Requires glslangValidator to be installed on your system.
    * - -DKOMPUTE_OPT_USE_BUILT_IN_SPDLOG=ON
      - Use the built-in version of Spdlog.
+Requires 'KOMPUTE_OPT_USE_SPDLOG' to be set to ON in order to have any effect.
    * - -DKOMPUTE_OPT_USE_BUILT_IN_FMT=ON
      - Use the built-in version of fmt.
    * - -DKOMPUTE_OPT_USE_BUILT_IN_GOOGLE_TEST=ON